 For me personally, this is the most important feature simply because it determines how well you’ll be able to use the fish finder to actually…. find fish.
 That’s why we buy these things, right?

-Features like CHIRP, side imaging, down imaging, and structure scan are all talked about over and over and I’ve explained them a million times so I won’t bore you with it.
+Features like CHIRP, side imaging, down imaging, Active Imaging, and structure scan are all talked about over and over, and I’ve explained them a million times, so I won’t bore you with it.

 Looking for added bonuses like autotuning sonar, see how many kHz the frequencies are, and look for the user-friendly nature of the sonar features.

 The main thing to remember is that you need to read carefully when buying a fish finder from sites like Amazon, Bass Pro, or Cabela’s because they don’t always come with everything you think they do.

 Options like structure scan are not always included, even if it says they are in the description.
 It’s an optional upgrade, and you’ll have to purchase a separate transducer from Lowrance to get it.

 If I were you, I’d choose the Elite FS 7.
 It offers the most features for a price that isn’t outrageous.
 For a couple of hundred bucks more, you could also step up to the Elite FS 9 if you want a larger screen or plan to mount it inside a bass boat.

 Buying the best Lowrance fish finder should be a fun and exciting experience, and honestly, no matter what you choose, you’re getting an awesome unit that will help you find more fish than ever before.

 Everything that comes from this brand is gold, and you can trust it.

 Be sure to let us know which model you went with or any questions you have in the comment section!